teckmonster/pickupstrength/_posts/2018-09-21-Life-Changing-Habits-Words-Start-Letter-C.markdown

 I took a couple months off social media, specifically Facebook and going off trails for a long weekend where there is no internet connection.

 The intention is not to run away for social media.
 I believe social media has many advantages.
 It allows us to contribute, to learn, and to communicate.
-My new intention is to let myself to be the contributor, to share my experience, to have a purpose, to have a voice as an immigrant.
+I set a new new intention which is to allow myself to be the contributor, to share my experience, to have a purpose, to have a voice as an Asian immigrant.

 #### Confused » Contrast